10 Google Font Combinations for Inspiration

 7. Fonts for Urban Websites

 Would you like to give your website an urban typographic personality?
 If so, then Oswald is your best choice.
 This widely used sans-serif typeface makes letters look striking and bold, which is why you’ll most likely see it headlines.
-It blends beautifully with other fonts as well, such as Roboto, Arial, Merriweather, Oxygen, Quicksand, and in particular with Open Sans.
+It blends beautifully with other fonts as well and makes for winning combinations with Roboto, Arial, Merriweather, Oxygen, Quicksand, and in particular with Open Sans.
 If you decide to go with Open Sans in your subheadings or your copy, there’s no way you can go wrong.
 That’s a match that is sure to make every page look distinct and contemporary.

 An example of the Oswald and Open Sans text pairing